-5 Questions Kids Ask About Cancer & the Best Answers
+The Top 5 Questions Kids Ask About Cancer, Answered

 Kids are extremely self-centred and everything their little minds learn, they try to apply to themselves.
 Many parent’s instincts are to protect their child and say, “no you won’t get cancer” but the truth is you don’t know that for a fact.
 What you can say is that cancer is not contagious like a cold or the flu and doctors are working hard to find medicines to help.
 This is a good opportunity to explain what cancer is in a way your child might understand.
 Watch the Discovery with your kids here: